Kit Nieto

-Johnielle Keith "Kit" Pasion Nieto (born January 31, 1969) is a Filipino lawyer and politician who last served as the Mayor of Cainta from 2013 until 2022.
-He ran for mayoralty during 2013 elections under United Nationalist Alliance and was proclaimed winner, beating Veron Ilagan, wife of former Mayor Mon Ilagan.
+Johnielle Keith "Kit" Pasion Nieto (born January 31, 1969) is a Filipino lawyer and politician who has served as the mayor of Cainta, Rizal since 2025, and previously from 2013 to 2022.
+Before his comeback as mayor, he served as the municipal administrator of Cainta from 2022 to 2024 under the administration of his wife, former mayor Maria Elenita "Ellen" Nieto.
+He ran for mayor during 2013 elections under United Nationalist Alliance and was proclaimed winner, beating Veron Ilagan, wife of former Mayor Mon Ilagan.
 He ran again during 2016 elections and 2019 elections under Nationalist People's Coalition and won landslide victories, beating incumbent vice-mayor Sofia Velasco in the latter one.

 Early life and career

-Johnielle Keith is the son of Rolando Nieto and Ethelyn Pasion (both medical doctors) with five siblings.
+Johnielle Keith is the son of medical doctors Rolando Nieto and Ethelyn Pasion with five siblings.
 His mother was also an undersecretary of the Department of Health, while his brother Jan is a recording artist who competed on Philippine Idol.
 His other brother Jet was a member of the 1987 and 1988 Ateneo Blue Eagles championship teams.